samkaufman/tes3mp-mac-pkg/README.md

 # TES3MP macOS Packages

-This repository contains script which package TES3MP, an open-source multiplayer client for the game Morrowind, for MacOS.
+This repository contains scripts which package TES3MP, an open-source multiplayer client for the game Morrowind, for MacOS.
 It provides universal binaries compatible with both Intel- and Apple Silicon-based Macs.